bytedance/tailor/README.md

 ## Extra

-In order to facilitate everyone to understand the file format of the hprof and the details of cropping and compression, we provide three script implementations
+In order to facilitate everyone to understand the file format of the hprof and the details of cropping and compression, we provide three script implementations (Python version 3.5 and above)

 ```shell
 // Hprof verify